-We’ll be updating this page with more info as it becomes available, so be sure to circle back for more Amazon Prime Day news and deals.
-Once Prime Day commences, we'll have all hands on deck as we sift through the endless array of deals and round up the best ones here.
-(Consider us your Prime Day compass.)
-In the meantime, you can read on for answers to some of the most frequently asked questions about one of the biggest sales of the year.
+We’ll be updating this page with additional details as they become available, so be sure to circle back for more Amazon Prime Day news and deals.
+Once Prime Day commences, we'll have all hands on deck as we sift through the massive list of deals and round up the most impressive ones here.
+In the meantime, you can read on for answers to some of the most commonly asked questions about one of the biggest online sales of the year.

 Yes.
-It’s true that Prime Day deals are only available to existing members of Amazon Prime.
+It’s true that Prime Day deals are only available to existing Amazon Prime members.
 But if you sign up for Amazon Prime as a new member, you can get a 30-day free trial.
 Aside from the Prime Day deals, some year-round benefits that make the subscription worthwhile include an abundance of movies, TV shows, and Amazon originals via Prime Video; exclusive deals at Whole Foods Market; ad-free access to more than 2 million songs via Amazon Music; and free two-day, one-day, or even same-day delivery on eligible products (including free “release date” delivery for select pre-order items, like books, music, movies, and video games).

-Signing up for Amazon Prime is a pretty low-stakes scenario, as you can manually cancel at any point within those first 30 days to avoid being charged.
-But if you find it meets or exceeds your expectations, it’s just $12.99 a month or $119 a year (and if you’re an active student, it’s even cheaper).
+Signing up for Amazon Prime is pretty low-stakes, since you can manually cancel at any point within those first 30 days to avoid being charged.
+But if you find it meets or exceeds your expectations, it’s just $12.99 a month or $119 a year plus taxes (and if you’re an active student, it’s even cheaper).